 Usually the obstacles to winter RVing involve water and tanks.
 Our Roadtrek was not built for winter use plumbing, so we do winterize when cold weather comes.
 That doesn’t keep us from living comfortably in our Roadtrek.

-First running water for washing, brushing teeth and cooking: we fill a container of drinking water that sits on a foam pad against the kitchen wall.
+First, running water for washing, brushing teeth and cooking: we fill a container of drinking water that sits on a foam pad against the kitchen wall.
 When winterized, we put an RV dishpan in the sink (perfect fit) and swivel the water container so the spout is over the dishpan.
-Viola!
+Voila!
 Now we have running water.
 Water for dish washing or shaving can be heated in the microwave or on the stove.

 With the dishpan in the sink we don’t use the gray tank at all in the winter.
 But we do use the black tank.
 It works fine as long as you use enough antifreeze to keep liquids in it from freezing solid.
 A little slushy is OK.
-We keep a jug of antifreeze beside the toilet to flush with, 1/2 cup per use.
+We keep a jug of antifreeze beside the toilet to flush with a half-cup per use.
 If the weather is not too cold, we will used the water in the dishpan for flushing as well.
 Just pick a warmer day to dump the tank.
 If it sits for many weeks between dumping, it does not hurt anything as long as you have sufficient antifreeze in it.
 You can add some warm water to the tank before dumping to ensure good flow.
 It is possible to avoid toilet use at all with pee bottles and wag bags, but that is far too much trouble for us.

 There is really no reason to avoid winter travels in your RV.
 With some preparation and some practice you and your dogs will be just as comfortable as other times of the year.
 Our Roadtrek is an all-weather joy!